Windsor Symphony Orchestra: Music directors

-Current leadership

-Peter Wiebe

-Assistant conductor Peter Wiebe was named Windsor Symphony Youth Orchestra (WSYO) Conductor and Assistant Conductor in January 2005.
-Wiebe has played cello in the Windsor Symphony Orchestra's core since 1987.
-He has also served the WSO at different times as principal and assistant principal cellist, education co-coordinator, concert host, chorusmaster, operations manager, arranger and composer.

 Concerts and programs

 Main stage

-Annually, the Windsor Symphony Orchestra stages 4 to 5 programmes with full orchestra in its Masterworks series and 4 to 5 Pops programmes, each performed at the historic Capitol Theatre in Windsor.
-The WSO also has 4 to 5 chamber orchestra programmes in its Intimate Classics Series performed in Windsor, Leamington and Tecumseh, Ontario.
+Annually, the Windsor Symphony Orchestra stages 4 to 5 programmes with full orchestra in its "Masterworks" series and 4 to 5 Pops programmes, each performed at the historic Capitol Theatre in Windsor.
+The WSO also has 4 to 5 chamber orchestra programmes in its "Intimate Classics" series performed in Windsor, Leamington and Tecumseh, Ontario.

 Chorus

 The Windsor Symphony Orchestra Chorus was created in 1988 as a choral group directly affiliated with the orchestra.
 Previously, the orchestra would perform alongside the Windsor Classic Chorale and groups from Windsor and Leamington.
 The Chorus, which is volunteer and by audition, performs several concerts throughout the season at the Capitol Theatre as well as at UW Assumption University Chapel, covering classical as well as contemporary and pop music.
 The current chorusmaster is Bruce Kotowich.

-New Music

-The Windsor Canadian Music Festival is an annual celebration of new orchestral music with a focus on Canadian composers and performers.
-The WSO collaborates with the University of Windsor, School of Music to showcase up and coming composers and explore the newest trends in musical expression.

 Community outreach

-Community Outreach concerts feature the WSO chamber orchestra and regional soloists in programmes designed for small venues, to help hosting organizations raise funds for a special cause.
-Gift of Music concerts are performed by string or woodwind ensembles for social service agencies, nursing/retirement homes and non-profit organizations throughout Windsor/Essex County.
+Music For Health

+The WSO Music for Health program provides live musical performances for residents and healthcare workers in long-term care facilities, retirement homes, hospitals, and other social service agencies in Windsor-Essex County.
+During the Covid-19 Pandemic, the WSO worked with healthcare facilities to provide access to digital performances.